Adverbs of Frequency - ESL EFL Activities, Worksheets and Games

 ESL EFL Writing and Speaking Activity - Elementary - 35 Minutes

-Here is an engaging teaching activity to help students talk about real-life scenarios using adverbs of frequency .
+Here is an engaging teaching activity to help students talk about real-life scenarios using adverbs of frequency.
 Students complete 15 numbered sentences with true information about themselves.
 Then, they work with a partner and take it in turns to read only the parts they have written.
 Their partner guesses which sentence (1 to 15) the words come from.
 Students receive one point for each correct guess.
+The student with the most points at the end of the game wins.

 All about You